ccamel/awesome-ccamel/README.md

 - [docker/login-action](https://github.com/docker/login-action) - GitHub Action to login against a Docker registry
 - [docker/metadata-action](https://github.com/docker/metadata-action) - GitHub Action to extract metadata (tags, labels) from Git reference and GitHub events for Docker
 - [dsherret/ts-nameof](https://github.com/dsherret/ts-nameof) - nameof in TypeScript
 - [dubinc/dub](https://github.com/dubinc/dub) - The modern link attribution platform.
-Loved by modern marketing teams like Twilio, Buffer, Framer, Perplexity, Vercel, and more.
+Loved by world-class marketing teams like Twilio, Buffer, Framer, Perplexity, Vercel, and more.
 - [dydxprotocol/v4-web](https://github.com/dydxprotocol/v4-web) -
 - [dzhng/deep-research](https://github.com/dzhng/deep-research) - An AI-powered research assistant that performs iterative, deep research on any topic by combining search engines, web scraping, and large language models.
 The goal of this repo is to provide the simplest implementation of a deep research agent - e.g. an agent that can refine its research direction overtime and deep dive into a topic.
 - [easyops-cn/docusaurus-search-local](https://github.com/easyops-cn/docusaurus-search-local) - Offline/local search for Docusaurus v2/v3